 By 10 weeks old your baby is already developing their own unique set of fingerprints which will identify them for the rest of their lives.
 Fun fact!
 Did you know that our fingerprints are formed by pressure on the fingers from touching and exploring our surroundings in the womb?
 This pressure creates what are called “friction ridges”, the faint lines you see on your fingers and toes.

-To follow your baby’s incredible growth and development in the womb sign up for our weekly updates here
+To follow your baby’s incredible development in the womb sign up for our weekly updates here